googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 Before running the app, take a quick look at the  [stage1/src/main/java/com/google/appengine/demos/guestbook/CaptchaServlet.java](stage1/src/main/java/com/google/appengine/demos/guestbook/CaptchaServlet.java) servlet, which is new.
 It uses the java.awt.* package to generate and serve up a 'captcha' image, putting the corresponding 'captcha code' in the `Session`.
 This is also a Servlet 3.1 annotated servlet, so no need to define it in the web.xml file.

-`guestbook.jsp` displays the captcha image, and asks the user to type in the code.  `SignGuestbookServlet` checks the submitted code against the value in the `Session`, and does not record the comment if the captcha code is incorrect.
+[stage1/src/main/webapp/guestbook.jsp](stage1/src/main/webapp/guestbook.jsp) displays the captcha image, and asks the user to type in the code.  [stage1/src/main/java/com/google/appengine/demos/guestbook/SignGuestbookServlet.java](stage1/src/main/java/com/google/appengine/demos/guestbook/SignGuestbookServlet.java) checks the submitted code against the value in the `Session`, and does not record the comment if the captcha code is incorrect.

 Notice that all the applications can now use the Servlet 3.1 APIs and annotations.
 There is an extra setting ("java_quickstart") you need to declare in [stage1/src/main/webapp/WEB-INF/appengine-web.xml](stage1/src/main/webapp/WEB-INF/appengine-web.xml) for this: